Acceleration - Examples, Meaning, Types, Formula, Faqs

 We are familiar that velocity is a vector quantity because it is a speed with direction.
 The acceleration 'a' is calculated as follows:

-This formula indicates that the acceleration is the rate of change in velocity, or if an object's velocity changes from its initial value "u" to its final value "v," the statement can be expressed as:
+This acceleration formula indicates that it is the rate of change in velocity, or if an object's velocity changes from its initial value "u" to its final value "v," the formula of acceleration can be expressed as:

 Acceleration in physics is well-defined as the rate at which an object's velocity changes, regardless of whether it speeds up or slows down.
 If it accelerates, the acceleration is positive; if it slows, the acceleration is negative.
 According to Newton's Second Law, it is caused by the object's net imbalanced force.
-Because it describes the rate of velocity change with respect to time, which is a vector quantity, acceleration is a vector quantity.
-The letter a stands for acceleration.
-It has the SI unit of m/s2 and the dimensions M0L1T-2.
+Because it describes the rate of velocity change for time, which is a vector quantity, acceleration is a vector quantity.
+The letter 'a' stands for acceleration.
+It has the SI unit of m/s2 and the dimensions of M0L1T-2.

 If vo denotes initial velocity, vt denotes final velocity, and t denotes time taken.